CodeWithEmad/codewithemad/README.md

 In my spare time, I'm working on [Iranian GitHub](https://github.com/iranian-github), an organization focused on empowering Iranian developers and the society.

 > [!IMPORTANT]
 > Currently based in Iran and stuck in the middle of Iran-Israel conflict, I don't have the stable network connection to review pull requests and issues.
-Kidnly be patient and I'll get to them as soon as possible.
+Kindly be patient and I'll get to them as soon as possible.

 You can explore my work through: